Nickchapman3773/Uranium-Fever/README.md

 	- Press Left Ctrl.
 - Drop Item from Inventory:
 	- Open Inventory, mouse over desired item, Right Click.
-- Equip Sets:
-	- Provides two different equipment presets, one for use with your weapon holstered, and one for use with your weapon drawn.
-	- When holstering or drawing your weapon, you will automatically be switched to the last equipment you were wearing when when your weapon was previously in that position.
 - Equip Weapon Mod:
 	- Mouse over desired weapon, press Activate (E), Left Click desired mod.
 - Forced Entry: